jerseyzxc/sendhttprequest-task/README.md

 - Proxy credentials can also be provided (username and/or password)

 # Output
-Task Outputs two variables: 'responseBody' and 'statusCode' which can be used in subsequent tasks.
+- The task outputs two variables: 'responseBody' and 'statusCode' which can be used in subsequent tasks.